 Study says that dads get more sleep than mums and tell us something we don't know

-At least more wrecked than out husbands and partners, if a new study is to be believed.
+At least more wrecked than our husbands and partners, if a new study is to be believed.

 According to a study presented at the American Academy of Neurology’s recent meeting in Boston, women are sleeping less and less each year.
 And, wait for it – the reason behind this is simple: it’s because mums usually carry the most burden when it comes to taking care of the family, the children, and all of the household chores.